elfmz/far2l/mtp/README.md

 # far2l MTP plugin — version 1.0

 Browse and manage files on MTP-class devices (Android, cameras, media players) over USB.
-Backed by a vendored static [libmtp](https://libmtp.sourceforge.io/) 1.1.23 in `mtp/libmtp/` — only system dependency is libusb-1.0.
+Self-contained: both [libmtp](https://libmtp.sourceforge.io/) 1.1.23 and [libusb](https://libusb.info) 1.0.29 are vendored under `mtp/libmtp/` and `mtp/libusb/` and built as static archives — no runtime dependency on system libusb/libmtp on either macOS or Linux.
+See `mtp/libusb/VENDORING.md` for the libusb refresh procedure.

 ## Features